Aircloak/TrainingMaterial/slides-server/content/analyst.md

 - Data protection is important – yet difficult
 - Alternatives are:
+  - Legitimate interest
+  - Performance of contract
-  - Explicitly given informed concent
+  - Explicitly given informed consent
   - Not working with data
   - Breaking the law
   - Anonymizing data

+--

+## Anonymization

+Anonymization allows you to not have to argue about legitimate interest or consent.

 --